-In the NEI, agricultural fires are stored as county-annual emissions and are part of the nonpoint data category.
-For this study agricultural fires are modeled as day specific fires derived from satellite data in a similar way to the emissions in ptfire, and state-provided agricultural fire data in AZ, CA, FL, GA, HI, ID, IL, IN, IA, NJ, SC and WA are not used in this study.
-The first three levels of descriptions for the agricultural burning SCCs are: 1) Fires - Agricultural Field Burning; Miscellaneous Area Sources; 2) Agriculture Production - Crops - as nonpoint; and 3) Agricultural Field Burning - whole field set on fire.
+The agricultural fires sector includes SCCs starting with '28015'.
+The first three levels of descriptions for these SCCs are: 1) Fires - Agricultural Field Burning; Miscellaneous Area Sources; 2) Agriculture Production - Crops - as nonpoint; and 3) Agricultural Field Burning - whole field set on fire.
 The SCC 2801500000 does not specify the crop type or burn method, while the more specific SCCs specify field or orchard crops and, in some cases, the specific crop being grown.
-New agricultural field burning SCCs were added to the NEI for 2014 to account for grass/pasture burning (also known as rangeland burning) which is included the agriculture field burning sector of the NEI.
-The EPA's estimation methods were improved from those used in the 2011 NEI and are documented in Section 4.11 of the 2014NEIv1 TSD.
-Improvements include use of multiple satellite detection database and crop level land use information.
+New agricultural field burning SCCs were added to the 2014 NEI to account for grass/pasture burning (also known as rangeland burning) which is included the agriculture field burning sector of the NEI.